laravel/docs/migrations.md

         }
     }

 > {note} Support for default expressions depends on your database driver, database version, and the field type.
-Please refer to the appropriate documentation for compatibility.
-Also note that using database specific functions may tightly couple you to a specific driver.
+Please refer to your database's documentation.

 <a name="modifying-columns"></a>
 ### Modifying Columns